md-zaman/docker-learning/Mosh/Readme.md.txt

     - lists all files and directories along with permissions.

-2. In long listing, here is an example of how we see files/directories: drwxr-xr-x 2 bob  bob  4096 Mar 12 19.18 bob -rw-r--r-- 1 root root   11 Mar 13 20:03 deploy.sh
+2. In long listing, here is an example of how we see files/directories:

+    drwxr-xr-x 2 bob  bob  4096 Mar 12 19.18 bob
+    -rw-r--r-- 1 root root   11 Mar 13 20:03 deploy.sh

-    Now, let have the breakup of the info we see: drwxr-xr-x : The first character that we see here tells us whether it is a file or a directory. 'd' means directory while '-' means a file.
+    Now, let us have the breakup of the info we see: drwxr-xr-x : The first character that we see here tells us whether it is a file or a directory. 'd' means directory while '-' means a file.
                  After the 1st character, we have 9 characters- a set of 3 characters actually.